The Ultimate Guide to Using Sensory Bottles to Reduce Meltdowns in the Classroom

 Which bottles are the best for sensory bottles?

-While you can use nearly any bottle you might have laying around, my personal favorite are those bottles that are similar to Voss water bottles.
+While you can use nearly any bottle you might have lying around, my personal favorite is those bottles that are similar to Voss water bottles.
 These bottles are great because of their size and lid.
 This makes your bottles look really nice instead of just some random soda bottle.

 25 DIY Sensory Bottles for the Classroom